quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part07_3.4.1_The_train.md

 :p Why is the sigmoid activation function used in the last layer of the discriminator?
 ??x
 The sigmoid activation function is used in the last layer of the discriminator because it ensures that the output value lies between 0 and 1.
-This range can be interpreted as the probability \( p \) that a sample is real.
+This range can be interpreted as the probability $p$ that a sample is real.

 For example, if the output is `0.7`, it means there's a 70% chance that the input sample is real.
-Conversely, a probability of `0.3` would mean a 30% chance that the sample is fake (since \(1 - p = 0.3\)).
+Conversely, a probability of `0.3` would mean a 30% chance that the sample is fake (since $1 - p = 0.3$).

 Here’s how it works in code:
 ```python